Trello-Card-Counter/Trello-Card-Counter-Mozilla-Extension/README.md

 * Click "Load Temporary Add-on".

 * Select `manifest.json` in the extension's directory.

+## Usage

+From any of your Trello boards, click on the extension icon in the top-right taskbar to reveal the number of cards in each column.
+Use the button alternate between showing and hiding the card count.

 ## To Do
 * see [TODOs: Initial Release](https://github.com/Adamouization/Trello-Card-Counter-Mozilla-Extension/projects/1) project.